@arkade-os/sdk Documentation - v0.4.21

 })

-// Issue a new asset using the control asset as reference
+// Issue a new asset referencing the control asset

 amount: 500,